 If you are visiting Fiordland, particularly to dive, please watch for anything unusual in the water.
-If you spot any of these known pests, or something else you consider unusual, please carefully note its location, and phone the Ministry for Primary Industries' free phone 0800 80 99 66 as soon as possible.
+If you spot any of these known pests, or something else you consider unusual, please carefully note its location and take a photo then phone the Ministry for Primary Industries' Pest and Disease hotline on free phone 0800 80 99 66 as soon as possible.